 On entering the building there is a Grand Staircase, where in the Gallery above, a huge painting dominates the main wall.
 It’s a replica of the original that Paris Singer bought in 1898.
 The original by Jacques-Louis David is entitled Le Sacre de Napoleon (Coronation of Napoleon) and was here until 1946.
 It was sold to the French government who passed it on to the Palace of Versailles.
 It now hangs in the Salle du Sacre which is where it was always intended to be.
 The painting depicts Napoleon crowning Empress Josephine in Notre Dame in 1804.

 On the first floor Gallery you can see a mini ‘Hall of Mirrors’ with its parquet floor and marble walls and balustrades, and even the mansion’s gardens have a Parisian look about them.
 Ok, Versailles it’s not, but it’s without doubt Paignton’s most remarkable building.

 Paris Singer lived here until his affair with Isadora Duncan came to an end in 1917, and from then on, the mansion had several different uses until the Paignton Urban District Council bought it from the Singer family in 1946.

-In 2012 Torbay Council decided to sell off the property and plans were put in place for Akkeron Hotels to take it over but still allowing public access.
+The council used it for offices including the registry office, but in 2012 it was decided to sell it. and plans were put in place for Akkeron Hotels to take it over but still allowing public access.
 It was a controversial decision which became even more controversial when the mansion lay empty while the two parties failed to agree on how the development should progress.
 In August 2016 after four years of protracted negotiations the council and hotel group decided that it was in everybody’s best interests to call it a day.